Capital Felonies in Florida

 In the Florida criminal justice system, no criminal offense is considered more serious than ones that qualify as a capital felony (or "life felony").
 When individuals are convicted of these crimes, they are not only eligible to receive a life sentence, but the death penalty can be considered, as well.
 That is why it is so essential to face allegations as serious as these with proven, aggressive counsel by your side.

-At Taracks & Associates, our legal team not only has more than 50 years of combined legal experience but also consists of former prosecutors.
+At Taracks & Associates, our legal team not only has more than 30 years of legal experience but also consists of a former prosecutor.
 That means our firm knows how the state pursues these major cases and what can be done to counter those efforts.
-The first step is to get in contact with our experienced and trial-tested Tampa criminal defense attorneys today.
+The first step is to get in contact with our experienced and trial-tested Tampa criminal defense attorney today.

 Contact us today to start building your case with proven legal professionals.
 Our team is standing by.